 You critical and problem-solving skills are important not just for your career, but also for your life as a whole.
 Problem is a constant thing in our lives regardless of age or your stature in life.
 Problems do evolve to bigger, harder problems.
 Organizations face the same thing.
 As an organization grows, the problems become bigger and harder problems.
 They need problem solvers and critical thinkers to help them survive the tough times.
 Organizations need people who know how to buy traffic for website and think outside the box.

 IQ Test can Make a Good Impression

 If you are a person who usually nails the IQ test, good for you.
 Your scores do make an impression and tell something about you as a person.
-But don’t think that it’s the end of Amsterdam top sightseeing, you also have to nail the interview part.
+But don’t think that it’s the end of Amsterdam top sightseeing boat tour, you also have to nail the interview part.
 Your IQ test is just your token to reach the interview process.
 Make sure to nail the interview and show what you’ve got.